replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 ### Deploy Images to Local Registries

 During install, the app manager can re-tag and push images to a local image registry.
 This is useful to enable CVE scans, image policy validation, and other pre-deployment rules.
+A private image registry is required for air gapped environments, and is optional for online environments.

-For information about using a local image registry, see [Requirements for Air Gap Image Registry](image-registry-airgap).
+For information about image registry requirements, see [Private Registry Requirements](installing-general-requirements#docker-compatibility).

 ### Use a GitOps or Internal Version Control Workflow